Make them pay! 5 Steps to earn money off train delays

 “Delayed – AGAIN!
 UGHH!
 They are going to pay for this,” you mutter under your breath.
 Now it is time to act.
 Follow these steps by Crystal Evans, and you will be ready to be rightly compensated the next time your train is delayed.
 Being in London, it probably won’t take very long!

 A TfL Account not only links your Oyster and/or contactless payment cards together, but it also enables you to get money back for travel delays.

 If your train is delayed for more than 30 minutes or 15 minutes, depending on the line.
 You might be able to get a full or partial refund on your journey.

-The pay is usually in proportion to your season ticket cost and the delay.
-Which! gives you a guide to the compensation as well as how to go about claiming.
+The pay is usually proportional to your season ticket cost and the delay.
+Which! gives you a guide to the compensation and how to go about claiming.

 When your train is delayed, take note of: